NIVANorge/Mobius2/docs/mobipydocs/mobipy.md

 # mobipy

-The mobipy python package can be used to run Mobius2 models from python.
-It also allows you to set parameter values and input series dynamically and read out result data.
+The mobipy python package can be used to run Mobius2 models from python (64 bit python3 only).

+It lets you set parameter values and input series dynamically and read out result data.

 Among other things, this allows you to: